The average salary for an Operations Support Specialist is $49,629.

 Operations Support Specialist Tasks

 - Perform, organize, and streamline operational tasks to reduce the potential for errors.

 - Provide technical assistance to clients and staff.

 - Monitor for problems, taking immediate action where possible and escalating when required.

 - Interact with clients, resolve problems, and provide information.

 Popular Employer Salaries for Operations Support Specialist

-Pay by Experience Level for Operations Support Specialist
+What is the Pay by Experience Level for Operations Support Specialists?

 An entry-level Operations Support Specialist with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $45,335 based on 135 salaries.
 An early career Operations Support Specialist with 1-4 years of experience earns an average total compensation of $48,451 based on 1,443 salaries.
 A mid-career Operations Support Specialist with 5-9 years of experience earns an average total compensation of $50,308 based on 573 salaries.
 An experienced Operations Support Specialist with 10-19 years of experience earns an average total compensation of $53,218 based on 455 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $62,436.

 Pay Difference by Location